SamuelTallet/SketchUp-Clipping-Fix-Plugin/docs/README.md

 2. Download latest Clipping Fix plugin from the [SketchUcation PluginStore](https://sketchucation.com/plugin/2438-clipping_fix).
 3. Install plugin following this [guide](https://www.youtube.com/watch?v=tyM5f81eRno).

-Now, you should have in SketchUp a "Clipping Fix" entry in "Extensions" menu and a "Clipping Fix" toolbar.
+Now, you should have in SketchUp a "Clipping Fix" entry in "Camera" menu and a "Clipping Fix" toolbar.

 Optionally, add a keyboard shortcut to increase productivity.
 For example: <kbd>Ctrl+F</kbd>